List of named trains in Victoria: Maryvale Paper Train

 After several years of negotiations, V/Line Freight won the contract for transport of large quantities of containerised paper products from Maryvale, in the Gippsland region, for both Victorian and interstate customers.
 Trains would be split in the city with one portion unloaded at Footscray Road and the other at the Dynon terminal respectively; the latter loading was then transferred to National Rail freight trains running towards Sydney or Adelaide as required.
 The first service ran on 12 March 1996, using VQDW "Jumbo" container flat wagons which could each be loaded with two 40 ft containers.
 The initial contract was worth about $1.6 million per year for five years, with 160,000 tonnes of goods expected to run in the first year (about 800 tonnes per train) of which about two-thirds was domestic and the balance interstate.

 In 1999 the contract transferred to Freight Victoria (later Freight Australia), who were purchased by Pacific National in 2004.
-In 2013 the contract was handed over to QUBE Logistics, partially because Pacific National was withdrawing most of its Victorian operations.
+In 2013 the contract was handed over to Qube, partially because Pacific National was withdrawing most of its Victorian operations.
 At the time, Australian Paper was transporting less than 300,000 tonnes of freight yearly by rail, with the balance by road.
-To cater for an additional proposed 100,000 tonnes per year of loading, QUBE invested in a fleet of 80 ft skeletal flat wagons, some of which were deployed on the Maryvale run.
+To cater for an additional proposed 100,000 tonnes per year of loading, Qube invested in a fleet of 80 ft skeletal flat wagons, some of which were deployed on the Maryvale run.

 As of 2019, the most common operation uses two of the four locomotives VL353, VL356 & VL360, G512 and G515, hauling the equivalent of around 30 40 ft containers on about twenty Jumbo-length wagons.